Find Affordable College Courses

 42 Yearly Graduations

 Concordia University, Saint Paul is the 19th most popular school in the nation for students seeking a master's degree in child development.
-Each year, around 5,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $23,900 per year, while in-state graduate students, on average, pay $8,550 per year.
-During the 2020-2021 academic year, 42 people received their master's degree in child development from Concordia University, Saint Paul.
-About 98% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $25,000 per year, while in-state graduate students, on average, pay $8,550 per year.
+During the most recent year for which we have data, 42 people received their master's degree in child development from Concordia University, Saint Paul.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 Below are some popular majors that are similar to child development that offer master’s degrees.